tsalb/feature-flag-designs/README.md

 Here we see the lowest complexity which uses `FeatureDecisions` to help aggregate the various permissions a user has access to at runtime.

-The code is still routable but as you can see, it's not ideal except for the simplest of use cases.
+The code is still route-able but as you can see, it's not ideal except for the simplest of use cases.

 ```java
 public with sharing class SomeClass {